-A Scenic Dartmoor Road Trip — Starting and Ending at Moorland View Cottage
+A Scenic Dartmoor Road Trip – Starting and Ending at Moorland View Cottage, North Bovey

-Set in the heart of Dartmoor National Park, North Bovey is one of Dartmoor’s prettiest and most unspoilt villages — and home to Moorland View Cottage.
-With no streetlights and barely any traffic, it’s a calm, restorative place to begin and end each day.
+Set in the heart of Dartmoor National Park, North Bovey is one of the moor’s prettiest and most unspoilt villages – and home to Moorland View Cottage.
+With no streetlights and barely any through traffic, it’s a calm, restorative place to begin and end each day.

-1. Explore a Bronze Age Village at Grimspound
+2. Explore a Bronze Age village at Grimspound

 Your first stop is Grimspound, one of Dartmoor’s most atmospheric ancient sites.
-Dating back to around 1300 BC, this stone-walled settlement contains 24 Bronze Age hut circles enclosed by a granite perimeter wall.
+Dating from around 1300 BC, this stone-walled settlement contains 24 Bronze Age hut circles enclosed by a granite perimeter wall.

-Its haunting setting famously inspired Conan Doyle and appears in The Hound of the Baskervilles.
-Free to visit and open year-round, Grimspound is a powerful introduction to Dartmoor’s ancient landscape.
+Its haunting setting famously inspired Conan Doyle and features in The Hound of the Baskervilles.
+Free to visit and open year-round, it’s a powerful introduction to Dartmoor’s deep history.

-2. Visit an Ancient Oak Forest at Wistman’s Wood
+2. Walk through an ancient oak forest at Wistman's Wood

-Continue towards Two Bridges to visit Wistman's Wood, a rare remnant of Dartmoor’s original oak forest.
-Twisted dwarf oaks, thick with moss and lichen, rise from a boulder-strewn floor, creating a scene that feels almost mythical.
+Continue towards Two Bridges to visit Wistman’s Wood – a rare remnant of Dartmoor’s original oak forest.
+Twisted, moss-covered oaks rise from a boulder-strewn floor, creating a scene that feels almost mythical.

 The gentle one-hour return walk is achievable for most visitors.
 Afterwards, pause for lunch or a cream tea nearby before continuing the loop.